AlexMusk/BPCodeComp/README.md

   solution: ignore them - I hope it's not a cop out but the brief did specify "using only this data"

 Dealing with missing data:
-- scan for dates with no data then fill in with the average of values at the closest before data and closes after data ( (a+b)/2 )
+- scan for dates with no data then fill in with the average of values at the closest before date and closes after date ( (a+b)/2 )

   could come up with a more complex solution for spans of 2+ days without data but since this does not appear in the sample it seems redundant